Valda Setterfield: Life and career

-On the afternoon of the 10th of September 2001, Setterfield was rehearsing for a performance that was due to take place within a few weeks on a specially constructed stage in the Austin J. Tobin Plaza of the World Trade Center complex next to World Trade Center 1.
-The rehearsal was cut short half way through due to the rain.
+On the afternoon of September 10, 2001, Setterfield was rehearsing for a performance that was due to take place within a few weeks on a specially constructed stage in the Austin J. Tobin Plaza of the World Trade Center complex next to World Trade Center 1.
+The rehearsal was cut short halfway through due to the rain.
 The stage was destroyed the next day in the September 11th attacks.
 She later said in an interview about the attacks "My father was a golfer and he taught me to recognise the sound of a golf ball hitting its target, when I heard that sound I thought that something has hit its target".
 She was staying a few blocks away from the World Trade Center and saw the impact of American Airlines flight 11 and United Airlines flight 175 and the subsequent collapse of the towers.

 In 2003, she danced at the 25th anniversary celebration of British Dance Umbrella, and in 2004/5 she performed in Dancing Henry Five at the Pantages Theater in Minneapolis, Danspace in New York City, the ODC Theatre in San Francisco, and other venues.
-She played The Old Woman in Eugène Ionesco's The Chairs at London’s Barbican Theater, On the Boards in Seattle, and at the Brooklyn Academy of Music's Next Wave Festival.
+She played The Old Woman in Eugène Ionesco's The Chairs at London's Barbican Theater, On the Boards in Seattle, and at the Brooklyn Academy of Music's Next Wave Festival.

-She played the role of Bertolt Brecht in Gordon’s Uncivil Wars, which is based on Brechts's Roundheads and Pointheads.
+Setterfield played the role of Bertolt Brecht in Gordon's Uncivil Wars, which is based on Brechts's Roundheads and Pointheads.
+She also appeared in Jonah Bokaer's Player & Prayer (2008), with Carmen De Lavallade and Gus Solomons Jr.; Anchises (2010); and Occupant (2013).
+In 2017, she appeared in Irish choreographer John Scott's production of Lear, playing the title role of King Lear.
+She collaborated with Scott on the choreography.
+She then appeared in Scott's 2018 work Inventions, a "Bach-inspired dance."

-Setterfield has appeared in Jonah Bokaer's Player & Prayer (2008), with Carmen De Lavallade and Gus Solomons Jr., Anchises (2010) and Occupant (2013).
+Setterfield died from pneumonia in Manhattan on April 9, 2023, at the age of 88.

 Awards and honors

 In 1984 Setterfield received a New York Dance and Performance Award (Bessie), and in 1995 she, David Gordon and Ain Gordon received an Obie Award for their performances in The Family Business at Dance Theatre Workshop and New York Theatre Workshop.
 She received a second Bessie in 2006 for outstanding achievement.

-In August 2017, Setterfield was the sole recipient of the "Fringe Angel" award for that year's Edinburgh Festival Fringe, which she received for her performance in the title role of Lear, created by Irish choreographer John Scott, based on Shakespeare's King Lear.
+In August 2017, Setterfield was the sole recipient of the "Herald Angel Award" for that year's Edinburgh Festival Fringe, which she received for her performance in the title role of Lear, created by Irish choreographer John Scott, based on Shakespeare's King Lear.

 In September 2019, Setterfield was the recipient of a Dance Magazine Award with David Gordon.
 The award noted that they "are renowned for the poignant humor of their work together – his uncanny sense of irony has found the ideal vehicle in her straitlaced, British facade."